craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Kailkeep/Chapter One - Introduction.md

 ##### Intelligent Factions
 ###### Kobolds of Kailkeep
+The Masters of Kailkeep watch from their posts, behind walls of transparent stone, changing the floors and walls in some effort to enact a sick game upon those who enter their home and lair.

 ###### Goblin Loyalists
+Many Goblin of Kailkeep are loyal to the Kobolds, creating entertainment and material products for them.
+While these workers are respected as an integral part of Kailkeep's economy, they are still considered cannon-fodder to their Masters.

 ###### Goblin Dissenters
+Not all of the Goblin of Kailkeep are loyal to the Kobolds.
+Some clans fight their way through Kailkeep as a Human would, wishing to ascend and escape.

 ###### Red Gnoll
+The Gnoll that come to or find themselves in Kailkeep develop a red tint to their fur from the dust and stone.
+Many Gnoll find their hunger satisfied in Kailkeep and stay upon their ascension, but some do not, and are cast to the lower levels or killed.

 ###### Gaund Loyalists
+The ancient reptilian people Gaund are loyal to the Kobolds of Kailkeep.
+They reside in the Higher levels of Kailkeep in isolationist societies.
+Gaund have no desire to ascend, for cultural or intelligence reasons I would not know.

 ###### Ancients of Mountainhall
-For as long as Kailkeep has been, Mountainhall has fought it.
-Squads are sent to Kailkeep when they commit
+For as long as Kailkeep has been, the Dwarves of Mountainhall has fought it.
+Squads are sent to Kailkeep when they commit horrible crimes or under brave, foolish command.
+Few survive to old age, but All dwarves in Kailkeep are Ancients.

 ###### Golden Claw Guard
-Whole squads of the [[Golden Claws]] of [[The Golden City]] find their way into Kailkeep when they aren't careful on patrol – a folly of incompetence, arrogance, or surprise.
+Whole squads of [[Golden Claws]] of [[The Golden City]] find their way into Kailkeep when they aren't careful on patrol – a folly of incompetence, arrogance, or surprise.

 ###### Honorable Thieves
 Trained thieves and pirates have banded together on their shared lifestyle; honoring [[The Code of Thieves]] as their highest law.

 ###### Survivalists
-People with little to no training have been taken to the Hells as long as they have existed.
+People with little to no training have been taken to the Hells as long as the Hells have existed.
 Few survive, retain morality, *and* intelligence.
 These are those few.

 ###### Reformed Entertainers
 Whores of glory who have turned from morality in favor of comfort.
 They play to the crowd *too well*.

 ##### Beasties
 ###### Ankheg, Kruthik, Wurm, Carrion Crawler
+Insects abound the levels of Kailkeep, surviving on the flesh of their kills, or, when husbanded by stable communities, their feed.

 ###### Ooze
+Because of their stagnant nature, the Ooze of Kailkeep are often considered fixtures more than living beings.
+They are commonly husbanded in the Hells of Kailkeep.

 ###### Unusual Rodents
+The density of Woven material in the area of Kailkeep has done *something* to the rodents here.
+Many are larger, more ferocious, and more difficult to deal with.
+Some create a massive amount of children and husband extremely well.
+Some can fucking fly.
+Shits crazy.

 ###### Genoid
 ###### Mad-walkers
 ###### Yeeqzu'g, Mad-speaker